moebz/user-crud-nodejs/README.md

 ## Description

-This is a users CRUD backend where I apply what I've learned about unit and integration testing.
+This is a users CRUD backend where I apply what I've learned about unit and integration testing with Jest.

 It's used by this react app:
 https://github.com/moebz/user-crud-react